-16The terminology ("potential", "layer", "density", ...) comes from electrostatics, i.e. the Laplace equation case k=0.
-In this case ψ represents the surface density of electric charges generating, by Coulomb's law, the electrostatic potential $\mathcal{S}\psi$.
-For a simple and very brief summary see https://cims.nyu.edu/~oneil/courses/sp19-math2840/electrostatics.pdf 17We show this (intuitively very plausible) fact when $\psi \in C^0(\Gamma)$ and Γ is a polygon.
+17The terminology ("potential", "layer", "density", ...) comes from electrostatics, i.e. the Laplace equation case k = 0.
+In this case ψ represents the surface density of electric charges generating, by Coulomb's law, the electrostatic potential $S\psi$.
+For a simple and very brief summary see https://cims.nyu.edu/~oneil/courses/sp19-math2840/electrostatics.pdf definition of S and S. 18 We will see in §5.4 (equation (57)) another boundary integral potential/operator pair defined by similar formulas, where the operator is not the trace of the potential.